 Can You Live in an RV Full Time in Illinois?

-In Illinois, the basic law is that you may live in your RV full time.
-There are, however, municipal regulations that might be different, so if you pick a town in which to live in your RV full time, then you will have to check with the municipal government for any relevant rules.
+In Illinois, the general law is that you may live in your RV full time.
+However, there are municipal regulations that might be different, so check with the municipal government where you choose to live for any relevant rules.

 Rules and Regulations for RVing in Illinois